materials-marketplace/user-docs/docs/source/ucs/uc1.md

 - os, shutil, subprocesses -> to create new directories, copy files and start the simulation software SimPARTIX
 - uuid -> a useful library to assign unique IDs to the simulation
 - Tuple from tying is imported.
 In the function declaration, the return type of the data is also provided.
 Tuple is a built-in data type of python, but in the current version of python, this data type must be imported in order to be provided as return type.
-- _dlite_ is a C implementation of the SINTEF Open Framework and Tools which is a set of concepts and tools for using data models to efficiently describe and work with scientific data.
+- dlite is a C implementation of the SINTEF Open Framework and Tools which is a set of concepts and tools for using data models to efficiently describe and work with scientific data.

-We also further import the following classes and function from our previously created files
+We also import the following classes and function from our previously created files
 ```python
 from simulation_controller.config import (
     SIMULATIONS_FOLDER_PATH,